Solinea/goldstone-server/docs/HACKING.md

     $ cd $PROJECT_HOME/goldstone-server
     $ fab goldstone_init

-You will be prompted for the settings to use (select local_docker), passwords for the Django admin and goldstone user, and your OpenStack cloud settings.
+You will be prompted for the settings to use (select `local_docker`), passwords for the Django admin and goldstone user, and your OpenStack cloud settings.

+### Re-initializing Goldstone Server

+If there have been significant data model changes in Goldstone, you may need to drop and recreate the database, then rerun the goldstone_init task.
+To do that, execute the following commands while the postgres docker ontainer is running (the password will be the one you provided when running goldstone_init the last time):

+    $ dropdb -U postgres -h 127.0.0.1 goldstone_docker
+    $ createdb -U postgres -h 127.0.0.1 goldstone_docker

+## Configure the OpenStack VM

+After the goldstone_init task has been completed, it will advise you to run another task to configure the OpenStack server.
+For the developer environment, the command looks like this:

+    $ fab -H 172.24.4.100 configure_stack

+If you prefer to configure your own OpenStack, you will need to follow the instructions for configuring OpenStack hosts in the [INSTALL](http://goldstone-server.readthedocs.org/en/latest/INSTALL/) guide.
+You should also update your `postactivate` script to use proper values for the `OS_*` settings.

+## Starting/Stopping Goldstone Server

+There are some convenience scripts in `$PROJECT_HOME/goldstone-server/bin` for starting and stopping the virtual machines and docker containers that support the goldstone test environment.
+For developer flexibilty, starting/stopping the django application has been omitted from the scripts.
+To start the development environment, execute:

+    $ cd $PROJECT_HOME/goldstone-server
+    $ ./bin/start_dev_env.sh
+    $ fab runserver   # select local_docker settings

+To stop the development environment, exit the running server (Ctrl-C), then:

+    $ cd $PROJECT_HOME/goldstone-server
+    $ ./bin/stop_dev_env.sh

 ## Verify the Development Environment